 Masculinizing hormone therapy reduces the amount of estrogen your body makes and boosts your testosterone levels high enough to:

 You may notice changes as early as one month after you’ve started taking testosterone, but it may take a little longer to achieve the maximum effects.
 How quickly your body responds to the therapy depends on individual factors, like your age and genetics.
+In general, you can expect:

 Many of these changes persist even if you stop taking hormones.
 Others require that you continue taking testosterone regularly.
 For example, changes related to muscle mass, body fat distribution and menstruation all require that you don’t stop taking testosterone.